hectane/hectane/README.md

 ### Installation

-In addition to the files on the releases page](https://github.com/hectane/hectane/releases), Hectane can be installed from any of the sources below:
+In addition to the [files on the releases page](https://github.com/hectane/hectane/releases), Hectane can be installed from any of the sources below:

 - PPA: [stable](https://launchpad.net/~hectane/+archive/ubuntu/hectane) | [daily](https://launchpad.net/~hectane/+archive/ubuntu/hectane-dev)
 - [Juju charm store](https://jujucharms.com/hectane/)